We are 150

 The exhibition is free to view and can be located in the Circle Bar cases at The Lowry.

 Memory Collecting Events, DATE TO BE REARRANGED

 Join us in April and September as we gather at the Upper Room in Cheadle Village to host two Memory Collecting Events.
 These events are for anyone who has a memory of the Trust from the past 150th years, whether that be a story, a photograph or a piece of memorabilia, we’d love you to come and share it with us.

-Care Leavers Reunion, 1 August
+Care Leavers Reunion, DATE TO BE REARRANGED

 This summer we will be hosting a reunion for care experienced people who have come through the Trust.
 This is an opportunity for people we have supported over the years to come together and share their experiences, as well as meet other people who have followed a similar path.

 Manchester Central Library exhibition, 7 September – 18 December

 Following its run at The Lowry, from the 7 September, art work featured in our 150 artist’s exhibition will then be featured at Manchester Central Library.
 Along with material from our archive, this will be an opportunity to explore the Together Trusts history of pioneering change alongside some of the art work created by the people we support